 - The app you installed is now ready to be used.

-How to install Google Play Store on Kindle Fire devices
+How to install Google Play Store on Amazon Fire devices

-Side loading is helpful, but there is nothing like the comfort of using the Google Play Store and letting it handle all the hard work, as well as the updates.
-If you want to get the Google Play Store on Amazon devices you need to side load four Kindle Fire apps first.
+Sideloading is helpful, but there is nothing like the comfort of using the Google Play Store and letting it handle all the hard work, as well as the updates.
+You must sideload four apps to get the Google Play Store on Amazon devices.

 Download and install these:

-Once everything is installed simply restart the tablet.
+Once everything is installed, restart the tablet.
 Go ahead and open the Google Play Store app.
 You will be able to log into your account and start downloading apps using the Google Play Store.
 Enjoy!

 The short answer is no. Most apps should work just fine, but some won’t.
 Additionally, some essential features will be missing.
 These include Google Family Link capabilities, Amazon’s FreeTime, and more.
 Some apps may not even show up on your Fire tablet’s version of the Google Play Store, because Fire tablets aren’t SafetyNet-certified.